Einstein gravity as a gauge theory for the conformal group

 This is the so called the \emph{Thomas operator} of the standard tractor bundle.
 As a consequence, the standard tractor bundle comes equipped with a canonical normal tractor connection $D^S$: this is the unique normal tractor connection compatible both with the Thomas operator and with the underlying conformal metric, see \cite{bailey_thomass_1994,curry_introduction_2018} for details.

 Let $\bm g$ be a conformal metric and $\cT^S$ the associated standard tractor bundle.
-Clearly any tractor bundle $\cT$ as defined in section \ref{Subsec: Tractor Structure group and representations} is isomorphic to $\cT^S$ and this isomorphism is unique up to $P$-gauge transformation.
-Now, from proposition \ref{Unicity of Normal Connection} normal tractor connections on $\cT$ are also unique up to $P$-gauge transformation.
+Clearly any tractor bundle $\cT$ as defined in subsection \ref{Subsubsec: Tractor Structure group and representations} is isomorphic to $\cT^S$ and this isomorphism is unique up to $P$-gauge transformation.
+On the other hand, from proposition \ref{Unicity of Normal Connection} normal tractor connections on $\cT$ are also unique up to $P$-gauge transformation.
 The proposition below asserts that these two freedoms are equivalent.

 \begin{proposition} Let $D$ be a normal tractor connection on $\cT$.
 It defines an isomorphism $\cT \to \cT^S$ where $\cT^S$ is the standard tractor bundle associated to the conformal metric induced by $D$.
 Moreover, the isomorphism pulls-back the standard tractor connection $D^S$ on $\cT^S$ to the connection $D$ on $\cT$. \end{proposition}